Development of an Animal Model for the Cognitive Deficits Observed in Post-Traumatic

 Instructor: Megan St. Peters, Ph.D.

-and maintaining close interactions with rodents.
+open to handling and maintaining close interactions with rodents.

 Post-traumatic Stress Disorder (PTSD) is of growing concern in the United States.